hannydevelop/engineering-portal/content/Performing Web Authentication with LoginRadius in Vue.js/index.md

 ![LoginRadius setup](./10.png)

-There are a bunch of things you can do with the Login radius API.
+There are a bunch of things you can do with the LoginRadius API.
 In this section, we'll cover user account, phone authentication and authentication with providers.

 **1. User Account**